 Sharing media files

-Please note that all this only applies to user settings.
+Please note that all this only applies to user setting files.
 If you also want to share media files in different computers using different mount points please read this other article

 Linux only (Mistika Ultima):